LiminMHuang/lecture-python-programming.myst/lectures/lecture12_matplotlib.md

 draw_graphs(style='seaborn-v0_8')
 ```

-We can use `grayscale` to remove colors in plots
+We can use `grayscale` to remove colours in plots

 ```{code-cell} ipython3
 :hide-output: false